The first load test made SQLite look guilty.

 }

-- The Problem: My requirement for strict audit trails was killing performance.
+- The Problem: Strict audit trails were killing latency.
 Every request triggered a disk write.
-In SQLite, that means exclusive access.
+In SQLite, every write competes for exclusive access.

 - The Solution: I implemented an Asynchronous Buffered Actor.

 - The Result: User requests return immediately.
-The actor handles the heavy lifting of batch writing and retries in the background, absorbing those pesky SQLite
+The actor batch writes and retries in the background, absorbing SQLite

 // BEFORE: Synchronous Writer